enekofb/k8s-terraform-ansible-sample/README.md

 Terraform expects some variables to define your working environment:

 - `control_cidr`: The CIDR of your IP.
-Bastion instance will only accept connections from this address.
+All instances will accept only traffic from this address only.
 Note this is a CIDR, not a single IP. e.g. `123.45.67.89/32` (mandatory)
+- `default_keypair_public_key`: Valid public key corresponding to the Identity you will use to SSH into VMs. e.g. `"ssh-rsa AAA....xyz"` (mandatory)

 **Note that Instances and Kubernetes API will be accessible only from the "control IP"**.
 If you fail to set it correctly, you will not be able to SSH into machines or run Ansible playbooks.

 You may optionally redefine:

+- `default_keypair_name`: AWS key-pair name for all instances.
+(Default: "k8s-not-the-hardest-way")
 - `vpc_name`: VPC Name.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `elb_name`: ELB Name for Kubernetes API.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `owner`: `Owner` tag added to all AWS resources.
 No functional use.
 It becomes useful to filter your resources on AWS console if you are sharing the same AWS account with others.
 (Default: "kubernetes")

 The easiest way is creating a `terraform.tfvars` [variable file](https://www.terraform.io/docs/configuration/variables.html#variable-files) in `./terraform` directory.
 Terraform automatically imports it.

 Sample `terraform.tfvars`:
 ```
+default_keypair_public_key = "ssh-rsa AAA...zzz"
 control_cidr = "123.45.67.89/32"
+default_keypair_name = "lorenzo-glf"
 vpc_name = "Lorenzo ETCD"
 elb_name = "lorenzo-etcd"
 owner = "Lorenzo"